Android ADB Fastboot

 After installing Android ADB Fastboot you can open a command prompt and type adb or fastboot commands right away, you don’t need to change paths.
 Keep in mind that you need admin privileges, though.

-To open a command prompt with administrator rights on Windows 10, just right click on the bottom left corner of the screen or use the Win+X shortcut and then click on Command Prompt (Admin).
+To open a command prompt with administrator rights on Windows 10, right click on the bottom left corner of the screen or use the Win+X shortcut and then click on Windows PowerShell (Admin).

-If you have Windows 7 or Vista, the quickest way to do it is to type CMD on the Start Menu search box and press Ctrl+Shift+Enter instead of just pressing Enter.
+If you have Windows 7, the quickest way to do it is to type CMD on the Start Menu search box and press Ctrl+Shift+Enter.

 You need to have ADB Debugging under Developer Options on your device.
 You also need the drivers for every device you want to use with ADB installed and working.